Keep Big Bear Beautiful

 Driving to Big Bear Lake is beautiful, but the drivers need to be alert and prepared for bad weather.
 Heavy wet weather can cause rock slides and road damage.
 Please check Caltrans Quick Maps (downloadable on Apple and Android devices) before you begin you Big Bear Trip!

 All routes to and in Big Bear Lake are under a chain control area.
-That means from Nov.
-1 through April 1, all vehicles are required to carry chains.
-R1 chain restrictions mean chains, traction tires or snow tires are required on all vehicles except four wheel/all wheel drive vehicles.
-R2 restrictions mean chains or traction tires are required for all vehicles, except again four/all wheel drive vehicles.
-R3 mean chains are required on all vehicles.
+That means from November 1 through April 1, all vehicles are required to carry chains.
+R1 & R2 chain restrictions mean chains, traction tires or snow tires are required on all vehicles except four wheel/all wheel drive vehicles.
+R3 mean chains are required on all vehicles, no exceptions.

 Be prepared for worst case scenarios.
 Make sure you have warm blankets and clothes in your vehicle, as well as food and water.
 Other items to include are flashlights, batteries, a first-aid kit, extra medication, jumper-cables, road flares and an ice scraper/snowbrush.
 If you get stranded, stay in your car, put on your flashers, call for help and wait until help arrives.